Chlum (Strakonice District)

 Chlum is a municipality and village in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.

 Chlum lies approximately 22 km north of Strakonice, 70 km north-west of České Budějovice, and 82 km south-west of Prague.

+Etymology

+Chlum is a common Czech toponym.
+The word chlum meant 'hill' in old Czech.